The Gryphon School: Year 7

 Year 7 students go on a variety of trips including to both local Castle, Sherborne Old Castle and Sherborne New Castle.
 Other trips include Geography excursions.

 Year 8

-In Year Eight students take the same subjects as in the previous year but at the end of year seven are given the choice of two additional modern foreign languages: Spanish or French.
+In Year Eight students take the same subjects as in the previous year but at the end of year seven are given the choice of two additional modern foreign languages: Spanish, French or German.

 Year 9

 During the Spring Term Year Nine students have a series of information assemblies and tasters for GCSE subjects that they have not already studied in Key Stage 3 (KS3), they then choose what courses they would like to sit for GCSE.

 They also go on various international trips to aid their learning about the country's cultures.

 Year 10

 Year 10 is the start of GCSE where students begin to study the content they will be examined on during year 11.
 During year 10 students who took additional and core-science take they GCSE core science exams in Biology, Physics and Chemistry.

 For some subjects, coursework is completed in year 10 that contributes towards the end GCSE.
 However, from 2017, much of this coursework will no longer exist due to the new '100% exam' system brought in by the Government.